 EVO4175 North Goldwater Boulevard, Scottsdale

-Those looking for a late supper or an upscale fourth meal are in luck thanks to EVO.
+Those looking for a late supper or an upscale fourth meal will want to check out EVO.
 The Scottsdale restaurant and bar is open daily from 4 p.m. to 2 a.m., but dinner is served until 1:30 a.m.
 Specializing in Italian food from its central and northern regions, EVO offers handmade pasta, pizzas, entrees like lobster carbonara, and desserts — plus beer, wine, and cocktails.
 And an especially recommended dish?
-The arancini, complete with crispy risotto, peas, mozzarella, pomodoro, and parmesan.
+The arancini, complete with crispy risotto, peas, mozzarella, Pomodoro, and parmesan.
 Mangia!

 Keep Phoenix New Times Free...
 Since we started Phoenix New Times, it has been defined as the free, independent voice of Phoenix, and we would like to keep it that way.
 Offering our readers free access to incisive coverage of local news, food and culture.
 Producing stories on everything from political scandals to the hottest new bands, with gutsy reporting, stylish writing, and staffers who've won everything from the Society of Professional Journalists' Sigma Delta Chi feature-writing award to the Casey Medal for Meritorious Journalism.
 But with local journalism's existence under siege and advertising revenue setbacks having a larger impact, it is important now more than ever for us to rally support behind funding our local journalism.
 You can help by participating in our "I Support" membership program, allowing us to keep covering Phoenix with no paywalls.